-For the first time since the launch of the Mandela Washington Fellowship, this year’s Summit will feature a series of Skills-Building Workshops, which aim to expand Fellows’ experience with key 21st-century skills and approaches through intensive, hands-on skills-building sessions led by leaders and innovators in diverse fields.
+For the first time since the launch of the Mandela Washington Fellowship, the 2017 Summit featured a series of Skills-Building Workshops, which aimed to expand Fellows’ experience with key 21st-century skills and approaches through intensive, hands-on skills-building sessions led by leaders and innovators in diverse fields.

-Workshops will focus on enhancing your technical skills, relevant no matter which professional track or technical sector you are in, and will embrace a blended learning approach that combines substantive presentation and information sharing with participatory components that ensure Fellows can visualize and practice these new skills.
-Facilitators will be encouraged to share tools that Fellows can access anywhere, which you can bring back to your home institutions to share with your colleagues and incorporate where relevant.
+Workshops focused on enhancing Fellows’ technical skills, relevant no matter which professional track or technical sector they are in, and embraced a blended learning approach that combined substantive presentation and information sharing with participatory components that ensure Fellows could visualize and practice these new skills.
+Facilitators were encouraged to share tools that Fellows can access anywhere, which they can bring back to your home institutions to share with their colleagues and incorporate where relevant.

 Session descriptions are below, and you can also download them here.